How To Plan An Actionable Content Marketing Strategy Right Now [Template]

 Unsure how to start your content strategy?
 Don’t panic.

-We won’t just tell you what to do, we’ll actually show you how to document your content marketing strategy.
+We won’t just tell you what to do, we’ll actually show you how to document your content marketing strategy using our content strategy template.

 Download the template below, and then we’ll move on to planning your content strategy.

 You have your free content strategy template.
-Now, let’s put it to work with these eight steps.
+Now, let’s use these eight steps to get the content template ready to work.

 1. Determine Business Objectives Content Marketing Will Help Achieve